Mental Health Counseling

 Many of the queer-positive mental health resources in Philadelphia are located in Center City, which make them inconvenient or inaccessible depending on where you live and how easy it is for you to travel.

-But most services are now available via telehealth because of the pandemic.
+But most services are now available via telehealth.
 That eliminates the need to travel for therapy or support groups, since some are available virtually or by phone.

 “It’s also made us accessible to folks who may have had mobility issues,” Williams said.
 She expects that even after the pandemic, The Attic will offer some virtual services, especially with its support groups.